bavovanachte/mh-guide-contributions/claw-shot-city.md

   [Super Cactus](https://mhwiki.hitgrab.com/wiki/index.php/Super_Cactus_Charm) charm.
 The catch is that it’ll only provide this boost when used in Claw Shot City.

-Unless you’re gathering fool’s gold through map leeching, you’ll need at least the S.L.A.C.
-The S.L.A.C.II purchase choice depends on your personal goals/situation: see the TL;DR section at the top.

 As for the Claw Shot Base, I don’t see any reason for buying it.
 Sure, it will boost your catch rate here, but the moment you have enough fool’s gold to get the base, you’re already 75% to getting the S.L.A.C.
-II, so you might want to get that instead and move on to Fort Rox.
+II, so you might want to get that instead and move on to Fort Rox, especially since it won't work there.
 Next time you’re here, you’ll probably have a stronger Law trap anyway (and therefore no need for the base).

 ## Collecting fool’s gold